carpentries-incubator/scrna-seq-analysis/_episodes/03-pre-processing.md

 In this part, we will generate the count matrix from the raw sequencing data.
 After sequencing, the output generated from the sequencing machine will be either output the raw sequencing data as BCL or FASTQ format.
 Using this raw sequence, we will generate the count matrix.

 When using 10X Genomics library preparation method, then the Cell Ranger pipeline is most ideal way to pre-process the data.
 Make sure that you installed the Cell Ranger version 6.1 (see the instructions).
 Using `cellranger`, we can genome mapping, UMI filtering, UMI dedeplication and cell filtering.
-We will start with

 >FIXME: We need to add image cellranger pipeline where we shows different steps (e.g. extraction, filtering, ..) and also how to correct the naming of the input file

->FIXME: Need to subset the dataset for the use only for this part of the lesson.
+>FIXME: Need to subset the dataset for the use only for this part of the lesson and refer to that at the beginning and the end.

 In order to align the fastqs to the reference genome and count how many reads per gene per cell.
 We ca use `cellranger count` command.